zoealavi/offsetpointbc/README.md

   bcmaps::health_chsa())

-- Important: if possible, in the polygon boundary layer, include a column with total population for each boundary (ex link to BC Stats’ PEOPLE data).
+- Important: if possible, in the polygon boundary layer, include a column with total population for each boundary (for example, bcmaps::health_chsa() comes with a census population column “chsa_population_census”).

   - Offsetting is most appropriately done when using the average distance between people within a given area.
 This is estimated by